 5. Read in the park

 Reading in the park on a sunny day is one of my favourite summer activities.
 You can make the most of the beautiful weather and soak in the natural surroundings.
-Dust off a book that you never got round to reading on your bookshelf or order one of this summer’s bestsellers.
+Dust off a book that you never got round to reading or order one of this summer’s bestsellers.

 6. Drinks in the garden